panzarino/Drawable.Chart.js/docs/index.md

 Please only use the following options.
 These options can be specified in an `options` parameter when you create a chart.

-> This code creates a chart with thick lines and large points.
+> This example code creates a chart with thick lines and large points.
 > There is no curve between points on the line and there is no color fill underneath the line.
 > This chart does not look very nice but is used as an example.